Madison School Board to adopt 2 different budgets for 2020-21 ahead of referendums

 Budget figures

-The total budget includes expenditures not directly tied to teaching, such paying down debt, running its food service and operating the district's community programming arm Madison School and Community Recreation.
+The total budget includes spending not directly tied to teaching, such paying down debt, running the district's food service and operating its community programming arm, Madison School and Community Recreation.

-The majority of the total budget is made up of two funds — referred to as the operating budget — that cover traditional education expenses like teacher salaries and classroom materials.
-With passing referendums, the operating budget is proposed at $446.1 million — a 3.1% increased from last year's adopted operating budget.
+Most of the total budget is made up of two funds — referred to as the operating budget — that cover traditional education expenses like teacher salaries and classroom materials.
+If the referendums pass, the operating budget is proposed at $446.1 million — a 3.1% increased from last year's adopted operating budget.

-Under this scenario, the owner of an average home, valued at $311,500, would see a $126 increase in property taxes, bringing the district's total portion of the tax bill to $3,466.
+Under that scenario, the owner of an average home, valued at $311,500, would see a $126 increase in property taxes, bringing the district's total portion of the tax bill to $3,466.

 If the referendums fail, the district is proposing a total spending package of $478.9 million — about 0.1% lower than what was adopted last year — largely made up of a $440.1 million operating budget, or a 1.7% increase from the 2019-20 adopted operating budget.